zipy124/apiDocs/source/index.html.md

 # Contributing
 These docs are open sourced at [https://github.com/uclapi/apiDocs](https://github.com/uclapi/apiDocs).

+The full API is open sourced at [https://github.com/uclapi/uclapi](https://github.com/uclapi/uclapi).

 Any and all contributions are welcome!
-If you spot a type or error, fix it :)
+If you spot a typo or error, feel free to fix it and submit a pull request :)